Frequently Asked Questions

-Any policies purchased on or after 17/03/2020 will not include cover under any section whatsoever for claims directly or indirectly caused by the Coronavirus.
+Any policies purchased between 17/03/2020 and 13/04/2020 will not include cover under any section whatsoever for claims directly or indirectly caused by the Coronavirus.
 This includes any preventative containment or delay measures.

 For any policies issued before 17/03/2020 cover remains as per the policy terms and conditions.
 The following advice is for Netflights Insurance customers that have purchased a policy from 24 April 2019 to 17 March 2020 and relates to travel insurance policies underwritten by Ageas Insurance.

 Yes, you are covered under the cancellation and curtailment section for cancellation of your trip if, after you have purchased your policy, you test positive for Coronavirus and you are advised not to travel by your GP or Doctor.

 Your policy will pay you up to the amount shown in the summary of cover for the unused portion of your travel and accommodation costs that you have paid or contracted to pay and you suffer a financial loss because you cannot get a full refund if you cancel before the start of your trip or cut your trip short and return home early during the period of insurance because of the following:

 • the death, bodily injury, illness or being subject to quarantine of you, a close relative or any person you have arranged to travel or stay with during your trip;’

 None of the policies underwritten by Ageas will provide any cover if you decide to travel against the advice of the FCO.
 This would be for ‘All Travel’ and ‘All but Essential Travel’.